xcore/sw_motor_control/doc/sw-guide/apps.rst

 PID control and an update to the motor control threads PWM value.
 This simply applies the calculated PID error to the set point that is requested.

-The second and third events are a request from the LCD and buttons thread or the ethernet thread.
+The second and third events are a request from the LCD and buttons thread or the communication I/O thread.
 This can either be a request from the display for updated speed, set point and PWM demand values or a change in set point.

 FOC Application ``app_dsc_demo``